Neuromas (Nerve Tumors)

 - Inserting shoe pads that you can get over the counter to pad your painful toe area.

-- Resting more often when you have flare-ups and massaging your hurting toes.
+- Resting more often when you have flare-ups.

 - Local anesthetic cream